COMM: Communications (Undergraduate)

 Attributes: Liberal

-This course gives students the chance to use a variety of new media applications to promote a message of their choice (example: marketing a product, spreading news traditional journalistic outlets are not,).
+This course gives students the chance to use a variety of social media applications to promote a message of their choice (example: marketing a product, spreading a news story).
 Students will study media history, including earlier phases of the Internet, learn to distinguish among various social networking tools.
-Email, Facebook, YouTube, and Twitter are just a few of the applications one might use to promote a business, send a message to the public, forward news, tell a story, or keep up with old friends and new acquaintances.
-This course allows students to improve their writing and research skills.
-Prerequisite (must complete before registering): Ability to write college essays Highly Recommended (not required): College Writing (COMW 1005), or equivalent, ability to use the online library Notes: For students in a Communication concentration, recommend taking after News and Feature Writing and/or Media Writing.
+Email, Facebook, TikTok, LinkedIn and Twitter are just a few of the applications one might use to promote a business, send a message to the public, forward news, tell a story, or keep up with old friends and new acquaintances.
+In addition, students will explore cultural ramifications such as the spread of fake news, and the ability for activist groups to organize to make social change.
+This course allows students to improve their writing, oral presentation, and research skills.
+Prerequisite (must complete before registering): Ability to write college essays Highly Recommended (not required): College Writing (COMW 1005), or equivalent, ability to use the online library Notes: For students in Communication, Communication & Media or Digital Communication, recommend taking after News and Feature Writing and/or Media Writing.
 For students in any area of business, recommend taking after Marketing Principles.
-This course was previously CUL-223424 Communication through New Media.

 Learn the basic principles and application of the First Amendment as it relates to communications and media.
 Since First Amendment rights are constantly evolving we will examine its application to free, political, and commercial speech, advertising and ethical components related to them.
 Explore the government’s monitoring and restriction of media and the balancing act and various tests the courts apply when allowing journalistic reporting versus a defendant’s right to a fair and impartial trial.
 Media include Print, Radio, Television, Video Games, and the Internet.
 This course covers ethics and the legal and policy guidelines for in Communications and Media.
 Appropriate for students considering Law School Prerequisite (must complete before registering): Ability to write a college essay and incorporate and cite scholarly work from the library Highly Recommended (not required): College Writing (COMW 1005), or equivalent, and Introduction to Communication (COMM 1020) Notes: This course is a “junior” level course for students concentrating in communications or media.
 It should not be a first course in the area, unless they are planning to attend law school and this is one of several legal studies courses they are taking.
 This course was previously CUL-223884 Media.